crickets-and-comb/bfb_delivery/docs/_build/_sources/combine_route_tables.rst.txt

 Combine Driver Route Tables into a Single Workbook
 ==================================================

 After you have optimized each driver's route in Circuit, you will need to combine the optimized routes back into a single workbook to share with your team.
 This combining task can be done by using the :code:`combine_route_tables` tool.

+Python API documentation at :py:func:`bfb_delivery.api.public.combine_route_tables`.

-(API documentation at :py:func:`bfb_delivery.api.public.combine_route_tables`.)
+CLI documentation at :doc:`CLI </CLI>`.

 Usage
 -----